peteroupc/peteroupc.github.io/random.md

 <a id=Manually_Seeded_PRNG_Use_Cases></a>
 ### Manually-Seeded PRNG Use Cases

-Use cases for manually-seeded PRNGs include the following.
+Use cases for manually-seeded PRNGs include the following:

 - Simulations and machine learning.
 This includes physics simulations and artificial intelligence (AI) in games, as well as simulations to reproduce published research data.
 - Monte Carlo estimations (to make them random-behaving but deterministic).